slnaing07/revel-modz/README.md

 mkdir -p gocode/{src,bin,pkg}
 ```

-Add the following to the end of your `.profile`
+Add the following to the end of your `.bashrc`
 ``` Bash
 export GOROOT=$HOME/go
 export GOBIN=$GOROOT/bin